-This is not your regular summer camp experience.
+This is not your regular camp experience.
 Each day students will learn and practice wilderness and leadership skills while exploring new places in the water and on land.
 Vancouver Island is one of the best locations for outdoor education in Canada and with our experienced instructors and the diverse outdoor classrooms, students will explore their backyard with a fun and educational focus.

 Develop your Adventure & Leadership skills in the field!